 About

 This is a loose collection describing my hobby projects in electronics over the past few years.
 I started with electronics a long time ago at a time when the technology was not as widespread as it is today.
 Transistors were very expensive and using 74xx as a hobbyist was the bleeding edge.
-Later I irregularly got back to this hobby but only since about five years I was seriously resuming the hobby again.
-And since three years I have focused on PDP‐11 related projects which will be the most important topic of this web page.
+Later I irregularly got back to this hobby but only since 2010 I was seriously resuming the hobby again.
+A few years later I focused on PDP‐11 related projects which will be the most important topic of this web page.

 I’m a big fan of PDP‐11 and for a long time I have always wished that I could own one and be able to run RSX‐11M on it, which was the operating system that I was using at my first job.